0xSage/Freivald-Scaffold/README.md

 # Freivald-Rust

-A Rust implementation of Freivald's algorithm on matrix multiplication verification.
+A Rust implementation of Freivald's algorithm on matrix multiplication verification over `ark_bls12_381::Fr`.

 The point is to illustrate Freivalds’ algorithm does save runtime compared to the best known deterministic algorithm.